Src65/ADP-analysis/README.md

 ADP output is .ADP.
 SonTek ViewADP software exports 3 velocity files (.VE,.VN,.VU), and 3 signal amplitude files (.a1,a2,a3)

-1. Download an ADP signal amplitude file (.a#), and velocity files for North and South(.VE, .VN) [here](https://github.com/mlmldata2017/ADP-project/tree/master/Code%20test)
+1. Download an ADP signal amplitude file (.a#), and velocity files for North and South(.VE, .VN, .VU) [here](https://github.com/mlmldata2017/ADP-project/tree/master/Code%20test)
 1. Download python [code](https://github.com/mlmldata2017/ADP-project/blob/master/ADP%20signal%20amplitude%2C%20velocity%2C%20and%20direction.ipynb).
 1. Import pandas and numpy.
 1. Define path, and file_group.
 File_group should be the name for all files exported from ViewADP ex: 'SWC0610131152' This will populate signal and all velocity file fields for code.